Los Angeles Drunk Driving Accident Lawyers

 - A bar, restaurant, bartender or server who over-served the driver – California’s dram shop laws are very limited but, if the driver who caused the accident was a minor, a bar or restaurant that served them may be held liable.

 Victims of drunk driving accidents may be able to collect limited compensation from the California Victim Compensation Board (CalVCB).
 CalVCB only reimburses certain expenses that were incurred as a direct result of a violent crime.
 Before pursuing any compensation from the CalVCB or other sources, it is wise to speak with an attorney to ensure you are preserving all of your legal rights.

 Representative Case: $15 Million Verdict Against Employer of a Drunk Driver

-Recently, our attorneys represented a man who was seriously injured in a drunk driving accident.
-Our client, who was on a Homeowners Association board, went to a bar with the condominium’s property manager to plan upcoming events.
+Our attorneys represented a man who was seriously injured in a drunk driving accident.
+Our client, who was on a Homeowners’ Association board, went to a bar with the condominium’s property manager to plan upcoming events.
 The property manager became intoxicated but drove them both home.
 He caused a crash, which resulted in serious injuries that required our client to undergo multiple surgeries.

 The best way to determine whether you have a claim against a drunk driver is to get in touch with an experienced, responsive injury lawyer as promptly as possible.
 The sooner you retain an attorney, the more effectively they can collect evidence, investigate the facts and begin developing a strategy for success.